Scholz replaces Merkel as German chancellor, opening new era

 German federal and state leaders last week announced tough new restrictions that largely target unvaccinated people.
 In a longer-term move, parliament will consider a general vaccine mandate.
 Germany has seen daily COVID-19 infections rise to record levels this fall, though they may now be stabilizing, and hospitals are feeling the strain.

-“People are hoping that you…will show leadership and take the right measures,” President Steinmeier told the newly appointed Cabinet.
+“People are hoping that you … will show leadership and take the right measures,” Steinmeier told the new Cabinet.
 “What matters is not listening to the loudest, but ensuring that the pandemic doesn’t keep us firmly in its grip for another year and that public life can once again become a matter of course.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.